Capstone Project Partners

 3. Project support and additional considerations

-• A donation of $5,000 per accepted industry project is requested.
-Non-profit projects do not require a donation, but a donation of $1,000 per project is suggested.
+- A donation of $7,000 per accepted industry project is requested.
+A donation of $1,000 is suggested from non-profit organizations.
 A gift agreement will be sent upon request.

-• Each capstone project team receives seed funding of $750.00 from the university.
+- Each capstone project team receives seed funding from the university.
 Any additional project-specific costs (such as specialized equipment, analytical costs, software, and other hardware not available in the College) must be purchased and/or supplied by the project partner promptly.
 Project partners retain ownership of all materials purchased for the project, which preferably should be acquired by the partner, not the university.

 This Capstone Design Program culminates in the Capstone Design Expo, open to faculty, students, and friends of the College of Engineering and the general public.
 All capstone projects are displayed, with awards for worthy projects.